Jeffry House: Biography

 Jeffry House grew up in Milwaukee, Wisconsin.
 After a year as an exchange student in Norway, he graduated from the University of Wisconsin–Madison in 1969.
 House was drafted into the US Armed Forces during the Vietnam War.
 In January 1970, House evaded the military draft and moved to Canada.

 House received a master's degree in Political Theory from York University and a Law Degree from the Osgoode Hall Law School in Toronto, Ontario, Canada.
 He practiced law for four decades.
 For six years, House served on the quasi-judicial tribunal enforcing the Ontario Human Rights Code.
 His decisions involve an early gay rights case in which spousal benefits were awarded to same sex partners (Clinton & Mercaz), and the Northwestern General Hospital case, where Crown disclosure obligation was held to apply in Human Rights cases.

-In 1991, House was counsel on the Osborne decision in the Supreme Court of Canada which struck down the law which prevented public employees from participating in after-work political activities.
+In 1991, House was counsel on the in the Supreme Court of Canada which struck down the law which prevented public employees from participating in after-work political activities.